junglesta/wherenodoctor/__LAB/chapters/17-teeth-gums-and-mouth.md

 If the pain and swelling do not go away or keep coming back, the tooth should probably be pulled.

-Treat abscesses right away—before the infection spreads to other parts of the body.
+Treat abscesses right awaybefore the infection spreads to other parts of the body.

 _A toothache results when a cavity becomes infected.
 An abscess results when the infection reaches the tip of a root and forms a pocket of pus._